 The Myeloma and Autologous Stem Cell Transplant Service of the Parkville Integrated Haematology Service is composed of medical and nursing staff from both Peter Mac and the Royal Melbourne Hospital.
-Our inpatient service is located in the new 24-bed ward on level 3 in the Parkville Peter Mac building on the south side of Grattan Street.
+Our inpatient service is located in the 32 bed ward on level 3 in the Parkville Peter Mac building on the south side of Grattan Street.
 Ambulatory care services are delivered in new facilities on level 5.

 Our radiotherapy doctors are A/Prof. Andrew Wirth, Prof. Michael MacManus and Dr Belinda Campbell.